msiddharthbansal/ExpenseTracker/README.md

-  test_repository.py    # unit tests, no HTTP layer test_services.py        # unit tests for summary computation, no HTTP or storage test_routes.py          # integration tests via FastAPI TestClient
+  test_repository.py    # unit tests, no HTTP layer test_services.py        # unit tests for summary computation, no HTTP or storage test_routes.py          # integration tests via FastAPI TestClient conftest.py              # isolates storage.DATA_FILE to a temp file per test data/ expenses.json           # checked in starting as [], updated in place as expenses are added/deleted
 ```